Harold Sugden was born in Ashton-under-Lyne in 1878.

 By 1901 he was living with his uncle Mr. Edwin Whitehead who ran an Auctioneer business where Harold worked as a clerk.
 Harold took over the business on the death of his uncle.

 He was commissioned into the 3rd Volunteer Battalion, The Manchester Regiment as a Lieutenant on 7th April, 1906 and transferred to the 9th Battalion Manchester Regiment maintaining his rank and seniority when the Battalion was formed on April 1, 1908.
-Earlier that year he married Emily Gertrude Brown and together they had a daughter.
+Earlier that year, on March 3, he married Emily Gertrude Brown and together they had a daughter, Eileen Sugden who was born on July 26, 1912.
 He was promoted to Captain on July 6, 1910.

 He sailed with the Battalion to Egypt in September 1914 and served with them there throughout their training and preparation for action.
 Landing in Gallipoli on May 9, 1915 he was the Officer Commanding “B” Company.